sno6/website/posts/gates.md

 <p>The first order of business was setting up the Pi.
 I decided to use <a href=”https://www.balena.com”>Balena</a> to help with this.
 Balena allows me to easily push code to the Pi remotely, monitor logs and health via the cloud, and ease the flashing/setup process which is typically a headache.</p>

-<p>After I got the Pi set up, and validated that I could push code to it and execute that code, I decided to test the relay.
+<p>After I got the Pi setup, and validated that I could push code to it and execute that code, I decided to test the relay.
 In order to get the relay connected to the Pi, I attached jumper wires from the VCC, GND and IN pins of the relay into the GPIO pins of the Pi (specified by the relay's documentation).</p>

 <p>I then wrote some <a href="https://github.com/sno6/gate-god/blob/master/relay/relay.go">code</a> to turn on and off the relay to make sure I wired everything correctly.</p>